Solo Travel in Armenia

 Did you know?
 Armenia was the first Christian nation in 301 A.D.

-HyeLandz Eco Village Resort – Founded to promote ecotourism in Armenia, the HyeLandz Eco Village Resort is perfect for nature and animal lovers.
+HyeLandz Eco Village Resort – Founded to promote eco-Armenian tourism, the HyeLandz Eco Village Resort is perfect for nature and animal lovers.
 Situated in the small village of Geghadir near the Havuts Tar Monastery, and the Garni Temple it is in the perfect place for exploring.

 If you want to get away from it all, the Eco Lodge in the Caucasus Wildlife Refuge is literally miles from nowhere.
 Use the lodge as a base to hike or cycle within the Ararat Mountains.